haochenx/gitblogger/README.md

 Git Blogger starts with its very simple first attempt.

-The first attempt is built on the [Spark Framework](http://sparkjava.com), with Gradle as the build system, and support markdown (.md) and HTML (.html) for page sources.
+The first attempt is built on the [Spark Framework](http://sparkjava.com), with Gradle as the build system, and support markdown (.md, will be processed with [pegdown](https://github.com/sirthias/pegdown)) and HTML (.html) for page sources.
+The first attempt doesn't have any git related feature specified yet. it will just serve files from the current working directory, with the following URL scheme.

 ### URL scheme

+* /raw/:path - will be mapped to the raw contents of :path, relative to the root of the repository.

 * /view/:path - will be mapped to a rendered version of :path, relative to the root of the repository.

-* /raw/:path - will be mapped to the raw contents of :path, relative to the root of the repository.

-* /browse/:path - will try forwarding to /view/:path.html, /view/:path.md,
+* /browse/:path - will try forwarding to (in the exact order):

-  /view/:path, /view/:path/index.html, /view/:path/index.md
+    1. /view/:path
+	1. /view/:path.html
+	1. /view/:path.md
+	1. /browser/:path/index (if :path ends with "/", it will be ignored)

 * / - will be mapped to /browse/